FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 some MIDI files made from piano staff splits tracks by left/right hand, not voices.

 * Furthermore, harmony voices are meaningful.
-Most of popular songs have serval versions sharing the same melody, but with different harmony arrangement.
+Most of popular songs have several versions sharing the same melody, but with different harmony arrangements.
-Query notes in harmony voice can be just a fingerprint of the user searching goal.
+Query notes in harmony voice can be just a fingerprint of the user's searching goals.

 * The notes sequence processing is sensitive to omit/extra note.
 Though a deviated note can be tolerant by this scheme, but omit/extra ones are not.
-Because note count change will break fragment splitting, especially when an interval between 2 errors is less than fragment length 2<sup>k</sup>.
+Because note count change will break fragments splitting, especially when an interval between 2 errors is less than fragment length 2<sup>k</sup>.

-We propose a new approach to deal with MIDI retrieving with input interface of piano playing, which partitions this task into 2 phases: pitch frequency indexing (rough phase) and music fuzzy matching (fine phase).
+We propose a new approach to deal with MIDI retrieving with input interface of piano playing, which divides this task into 2 phases: pitch frequency indexing (rough phase) and music fuzzy matching (fine phase).
 The fine phase is also a robust score following algorithm, which plays a key role in the smart piano user interactive system, also a pending patent.
-I hope there is another opportunity to talk details of the score following method.
+I hope there is another opportunity to talk about the details of the score following method.
 In this article, we focus on the rough phase.

 ## How it works